top of page

-The Nakoda Audio Visual Club is a storytelling society, an arts collective, and a group of emerging and established artists.
-We started as a youth group, but we have grown into young leaders.
+The Nakoda Audio Visual Club is a storytelling society, an arts collective, and a group of emerging and established artists from the communities of Gahna, Mînî Thnî, and Kiska Waptan in the foothills of the Canadian Rockies.

 Who We Are